mlhartme/pommes/README.md

                         '?' - checkout is not in database '!' - checkout in wrong directory
                         '#' - error checking this checkout
-  'index' {repo}        re-index the specified (default: all) repositories.
+  'index' {storage}     re-index the specified (default: all) storages.
   'setup' ['-batch'] {name'='value}
-                        creates '.pommes' directory with initial configuration containing name/values as repositories; indexes all repositories to create intial database;
+                        creates '.pommes' directory with initial configuration containing name/values as storages; indexes all storages to create initial database;
                         '.pommes' is created in the directory specified by $POMMES_ROOT, default is ~/Pommes.

 fields in the database: (field id is the first letter of the field name.) origin      Where this project was loaded from.
-Used as unique identifier. <repositoryName>:<path>
+Used as unique identifier. <storageName>:<path>
   revision    Last modified timestamp or content hash of this pom.
 Used to detect changes. parent      Coordinates of the parent project. artifact    Coordinates of this project.